AKloc/BookNotes/How to be an Antiracist.md

 **Main Takeaways**
 - "Not being a racist" is a copout.
 You either support policies that support racism or you're against them.
-	- "The opposite of 'racist' isn't 'not racist.
+	- "The opposite of 'racist' isn't 'not racist.'"
 - Individual acts can be racist or antiracist, and no one is perfect.
 - School taxes, standardized tests where you can pay for classes that teach how to take the test more effectively are generally suspect.
--
+- Race isn't really "real" - black isn't a race.
+Yet we fixate on it.
+That isn't necessarily

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?